 “Containing a blend of vitamin C and collagen, this serum works to reduce dark spots while firming the skin.
 It is paraben-free and phthalate-free, making it a good option for those with sensitive skin.” —Dr. Garshick

-“It’s great for sensitive skin because it has a moisturizer base.” —Melville, NY dermatologist Kally Papantoniou, MD
+“It’s great for sensitive and dry skin skin because it has a moisturizer base.” —Melville, NY dermatologist Kally Papantoniou, MD

 “This antioxidant formula contains ascorbyl glucoside, a vitamin C precursor.
 The serum is formulated with a time-release technology for its active ingredients, and this seems to be agreeable even in my most sensitive-skinned patients.” —Davie, FL dermatologist Lesley Clark-Loeser, MD